 …

-The AP constructs a Key Delivery element indicating the current GTK and Key RSC, the current IGTK and IPN if management frame protection is enabled, and the current BIGTK and BIPN if beacon protection is enabled.
+The AP constructs a Key Delivery element indicating the current GTK and Key RSC, the current IGTK and IPN if management frame protection is enabled, the current BIGTK and BIPN if beacon protection is enabled, and the current WIGTK and WIPN if WUR frame protection is enabled.
 The GTK is carried in a GTK KDE with Tx subfield equal to 0.
 The IGTK and IPN are carried in an IGTK KDE.
 The BIGTK and BIPN are carried in a BIGTK KDE.
+The WIGTK and WIPN are carried in a WIGTK KDE.
 The AP puts this element into the (Re)Association Response frame.

 …

 Upon successful completion of the FILS authentication procedure, the STA shall process the Key Delivery element in the (Re)Association Response frame.
-The STA installs the GTK and key RSC, and IGTK and IPN if management frame protection is enabled, and BIGTK and BIPN if present in the key delivery element and dot11BeaconProtectionEnabled is true.
+The STA installs the GTK and key RSC, and IGTK and IPN if management frame protection is enabled, and BIGTK and BIPN if present in the key delivery element and dot11BeaconProtectionEnabled is true, and WIGTK and WIPN if present in the key delivery element and dot11RSNAWURFrameProtectionActivated is true.

 TGba Editor: in P802.11ba draft, add the following instruction and Figure 12-30, after inserting, under the PTK block and on the right of the TK block, a new block containing the following text, center-aligned: